How We Think

 How the California ADR Program Can Address Changing Grid Needs

 The California Joint Investor Owned Utilities commissioned a study to recommend a new approach for ADR incentives.
 The study explored four research categories: market, historic, technical, and exploratory.
-Results of the studies in each category and an updated ADR incentive structure are presented in this report.
+Read more to see the results of the studies in each category and an updated ADR incentive structure.

 NYSERDA Transformative Wave Catalyst Deployment

 Transformative Wave’s CATALYST retrofit kit has been proven to reduce commercial and industrial customers’ HVAC energy use by 25% to 50% on its own.
 In addition, CATALYST also significantly improves indoor comfort, especially in buildings such as fast-food restaurants that have space pressure and air quality concerns.
 The full system, when paired with Transformative Wave’s eIQ’s alert system, can save a building owner a significant amount of time and money on repairs by identifying potential problems before a unit experiences a catastrophic failure.

 For a comprehensive look at the findings of this deployment and utility recommendations.

 and Competition Drive Adoption of Best -in-Class Technologies